 In the first year, you can study visual language, problem-solving and communication techniques, whilst placing advertising in its socio-historical context.
 There are opportunities to respond to advertising briefs, which require a sound grasp of commercial communications and the ability to identify and reach defined audiences.

-Strategy, concept and execution can be learnt through extensive practice in the studio.
+Strategy, concept and execution can be learned through extensive practice in the studio.
 In the final year, you have the opportunity to refine your portfolio of work and undertake a showcase of professional-standard advertising campaigns across different communication channels.

 Contact Hours and Reading for a Degree